FOR A FREE HOME / VIDEO DEMO

-Although flying with a mobility scooter used to be an awkward, complex process, there are scooters out there today that can easily make the dream of getting on a flight an attainable reality.
+Although flying with a mobility scooter used to be an awkward, complex process, there are scooters out there today - like the ATTO scooters - that can easily make the dream of getting on a flight an attainable reality.
 We’ve compiled some of our hands-on experience into practical tips you can learn from as you plan your trip.

 January 31, 2021